What you need to know about closing your Microsoft account

 Once you've taken care of your subscriptions and balances, follow these steps:

-Select Security & privacy.
+Select Security and then select more security options.
 You might receive a security code on your phone or in an email to verify that you're the account owner.
 If you do, enter the code on the account webpage.

 Select More security settings.

-Scroll to the bottom of the page and select Close your account.
+Scroll to the bottom of the page and select Close my account.

 Review the recommended actions to take before closing your account, and then select Next.